esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 highly trained professionals like nuclear medicine specialists and radiologists many years to master.
-This course does not aim to improve such interprative skills, rather to enhance the computational skills needed to awnser research questions with medical images.
+This course does not aim to improve such interprative skills, rather to enhance the computational skills needed to awnser research questions with that involve medical images.

 Some examples of the kinds of research questions that can be awnsered are:

 - Can we predict from brain MRIs when patients will become demented before they do?

 - Can we build machine learning models on ultrasound data which can aid in the detection of neuromuscular diseases?

+- Are there observable anatomical differences in the brains of autistic people at a population level?

 - Can we use existing medical imaging to screen for underdiagnosed conditions like osteoporosis?